Commitment To Diversity

 - Attends all weekly Executive Board and Hall Council meetings

-- Votes member of Hall Council
+- Votes as a member of Resident Engagement Council

 - Attends KIC weekly meetings